 This is in South America and two enormous landslides that have come through and destroyed part of this village.

 All of those were the dramatic examples.
 The most common one, the one that you see around here, even on gentle slopes, are soil creep.
 Very, very slow flow, even after a year if you were to sit there and very patiently watch one particular piece of soil, after a year it might have moved half an inch.
-So it doesn't seem like a lot, but you do that for 100 years, you do that first 1,000 years, you do that for 100,000 years, and eventually you've moved a lot of material downhill.
+So it doesn't seem like a lot, but you do that for 100 years, you do that for 1,000 years, you do that for 100,000 years, and eventually you've moved a lot of material downhill.

 With these very dramatic things, those happen once every 10 years, or 20 years, or 30 years.
 And you move a lot of material down with those, but this other process of soil creep happens everywhere, all the time, it doesn't matter how steep the slope is.
 You've got to have some slope, but as long as you've got a little bit of slope, you're going to get some of this process.
 If you have vegetation, it happens even slower, but it does happen.
 It's facilitated by water in the soil and it's facilitated by freeze-thaw in colder climates.

-Here's that picture that I showed you again.
+Here's that picture that I showed you, again.
 You have all of the grains that are piled up, it freezes, they all spread apart.
-When it thaws, some of the grains fall down, farther downhill then they started out.
+When it thaws, some of the grains fall down, farther downhill than they started out.
 And so the one in the bottom right is the grains after a winter and a summer.
 And the grains at the top left are before all of that began.

 And here's an example of that soil creep.
 We have this beautiful stone wall along the side of this house.
 And the person that built this didn't build it with that big dip in it.
 They built a nice flat stone wall that went all the way along there.
 And over time, that very gentle slope above that stone wall has managed to slowly slump down and deform that wall that way.